12 – 16 servings

 11) Remove the loaf from the oven and brush the top of your bread with the egg wash.
 Return the bread to the oven for 3-5 minutes to finish cooking and to get that pretty glazed finish.

-NOTES: Up until 2 weeks ago, I had never heard of Brambrack.
+NOTES: Up until 2 weeks ago, I had never heard of Traditional Irish Barmbrack Bread or any other kind of Barmbrack!
 There, I said it out loud.
 I initially felt like an Irish American failure …how did I miss this all these years?
 But I started to feel better as I checked around.
 No one I knew had heard of it either.
-But upon researching it, I’ve come to learn that this fruited bread is actually quite common in Ireland and is served trditionally at Halloween.
+But upon researching it, I’ve come to learn that this fruited bread is actually quite common in Ireland and is served traditionally at Halloween.
 While it is typically made at home, it is made commercially around that holiday and can be bought at grocery stores.

 The whole tradition reminded me of the King Cakes found at Mardi Gras in New Orleans.
 There, they hide a plastic baby Jesus in the cake and the person that finds it in their cake slice will have good luck that year.